What Is a Scrum Board?

 A Scrum board is a visual display that tracks projects in either a physical or virtual format.
 The board is divided into vertical categories showing the progress of a time-based project called a sprint, and events such as sprint planning, sprint retrospective, and the daily Scrum occur as part of managing the board.

 If you’re looking for a project management tool with Scrum board capabilities, monday.com is a solid choice.
 Their highly visual, easy to use software for a variety of project applications is both customizable and inexpensive.
-Find out more by visiting their website and signing up for a free 14-day trial.

 What Is Scrum?